 - To prepare for career fields at the intersection of business and technology with positions such as systems analysts, operations analysts, master data analysts among others.

 - To gain the SAP Recognition Award granted by the SAP University Alliance.

 - To harness technology to orchestrate, manage and administer business processes.

 Why Study Project Management and Business Analysis?

-- To prepare for college-graduate, entry-level jobs such as business analyst, quality analyst, project manager, business consultant.
+- To prepare for college-graduate, entry-level jobs such as project manager, cost estimator, business analyst, business consultant.